Dorothy Johnson (actress)

-Dorothy Johnson (born October 14, 1936) is an American actress and print model.
-The former beauty queen is best known for acting on television and in motion pictures during the Golden Age of Hollywood.
-She was a 1950s Hollywood starlet.
+Dorothy Mae Johnson (October 14, 1936 – April 7, 2022) was an American actress and print model.
+Starting her career as a beauty queen, she was best known for acting on television and in motion pictures during the Golden Age of Hollywood as a starlet during the 1950s.
 Dorothy Mae Johnson won the 1955 Miss Oregon beauty pageant and was first runner-up in the 1956 Miss America pageant.
 The United States Marine Corps chose her to be their official Miss Leatherneck.

 Johnson was cast in the title role of Bernardine in Pat Boone's first Hollywood movie Bernardine.
 She was the female lead in Columbia Pictures' teen romance film Life Begins at 17 with co stars Edd Byrnes and Mark Damon.
 She was a working actress who performed in Hollywood productions in the studio of Warner Bros., Paramount, Twentieth Century Fox and Columbia Pictures.
 Johnson traveled with Conrad Hilton to participate in the week-long grand opening ceremonies of the newly built Havana Hilton Hotel in Cuba in March 1958.

-Early career
+Early life and career

-She was born in Superior, Wisconsin.
+Dorothy Mae Johnson was born in Superior, Wisconsin on October 14, 1936.
 Five years later in 1941 Johnson's parents moved from Wisconsin to the Portland, Oregon area and settled in Garden Home, Oregon.
 Johnson began her modeling career in 8th grade with Maria Easterly Modeling Agency in Portland, Oregon.
 She was a junior print model for Jantzen swimsuits, White Stag and Pendleton Woolen Mills and appeared in a national Seventeen magazine advertisement for Skyway Luggage.
 During her Beaverton High School years, she studied acting at the Portland Civic Theater under the tutoring of Doris Smith.
 A photograph of her and Debbie Reynolds together was published in the December 1953 issue of Movie Stars Parade magazine.